Quecreek Mine rescue: Issues during drilling operation

 Second rescue shaft, located near the initial hole, drilled in case issues prevented further drilling of Rescue Hole No. 1.
 Drilling of this hole ceased at 150 ft after the first shaft reached the mine.

 A "super drill", capable of drilling a 30 in hole, had been sent with police escort up from West Virginia.
 Once oxygen purging began, drillers had begun the 30-inch Rescue Hole No. 1 at 6:45 p.m., Thursday, July 25, to intersect 1-Left section.
 It was located approximately 20 ft away from the 6.5 in ventilation hole, and was drilled to a 105 ft depth by 1:12 a.m., Friday, July 26, when the drill bit broke.
 The distance from this point to the mine was estimated at 139 ft.
 At 3:45 a.m. a portion of the bit was retrieved from the hole, but it was discovered that part of the bit had broken off and remained stuck in the hole.
 A special tool needed to be fabricated in order to assist in retrieving the bit.
 Normally, such a job would be done in three or four days, but a 95-member machine shop in Big Run, Jefferson County, was able to build the tool in approximately three hours.
 A National Guard helicopter flew the tool in, and the bit was retrieved from Rescue Hole No. 1 at 4:09 p.m. on July 26.

 The failure of drilling equipment stopped progress at this borehole for about 18 hours.
 The miners were concerned.
-Foley opined that they might have plugged up or might have broken a bit, and reassured the others that drilling would surely begin again.
+Fogle opined that they might have plugged up or might have broken a bit, and reassured the others that drilling would surely begin again.
 The miners' relatives were taken to the mine on the afternoon of the 25th and briefed on the rescue effort.
 Governor Mark Schweiker visited the site that night, said at a news briefing later that they "are in a very fragile state.
 We may need a little help from the Almighty."
 He also stated that "We are bringing every asset that is necessary to complete this rescue operation", and that anything less than the rescue of all nine of the men would be unacceptable.

 Many from around the world called, emailed, and prayed in support of the rescue.
 The news media covered the story with optimistic reporting.
 Many were returning to stay at the same Somerset hotels they had previously occupied while covering the United Airlines Flight 93 crash site, located 10 mi away, less than a year earlier.